thecdil/campus_source/_histories/agriculturebiotechnologybuildingandlaboratory.md

 ### Design

 The design of the Agricultural Science Building is contemporary, emphasizing rectilinear forms with Neo Deco-inspired elements.
 Unique materials such as green tile support the Neo-Deco characteristics, giving the building an almost timeless appearance.
-The building also incorperates a campus staple–red brick–imparting a collegiate continuity to the design, while the green tile and varied projections anchor the building firmly in the 21st-century.
+The building also incorporates a campus staple–red brick–imparting a collegiate continuity to the design, while the green tile and varied projections anchor the building firmly in the 21st-century.

 ### Physical Description